 - Has undergone independent technical tests;

-- Is used in almost all scientific study about vaporizers and vaporizing.
+- Is used in almost all scientific studies about vaporizers and vaporizing as the go-to vaporizer to do tests with.

 Vapor Potency (8.5)